freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/complete-a-promise-with-resolve-and-reject.english.md

 ---
 id: 5cdafbc32913098997531680
-title: Complete a Promise with Resolve and Reject
+title: Complete a Promise with resolve and reject
 challengeType: 1
 ---